bigchaindb/bigchaindb/HOW_TO_HANDLE_PULL_REQUESTS.md

 * Have they agreed to the Individual Contributor Agreement in the past?
 (Troy, Greg, and others have a list.)
 If yes, then you can merge the PR and ignore the rest of this document.
 * Do they belong to a company or organization which agreed to the Entity Contributor Agreement in the past, and will they be contributing on behalf of that company or organization?
 (Troy, Greg, and others have a list.)
 If yes, then you can merge the PR and ignore the rest of this document.
-* Otherwise, do the following:

-1. Go to the pull request in question and post a comment using this template:
+* Otherwise, go to the pull request in question and post a comment using this template:

 Hi @nameofuser